Wednesday, November 17, 2010

 It's amazing to think that millions of people will be diagnosed with cancer this year.
 But, by taking part in Relay, I am helping the American Cancer Society save lives by:

-• Helping people get well by being in their corner around the clock to guide them through every step of their cancer experience
+Helping people stay well by helping them take steps to prevent cancer or detect it early, when it’s most treatable- Helping people get well by being in their corner around the clock to guide them through every step of their cancer experience

-• Finding cures by funding groundbreaking research that helps us understand cancer’s causes, determine how best to prevent it and discover new ways to cure it
+- Finding cures by funding groundbreaking research that helps us understand cancer’s causes, determine how best to prevent it and discover new ways to cure it

-• Fighting back by working with lawmakers to pass laws to defeat cancer and rallying communities worldwide to join the fight
+- Fighting back by working with lawmakers to pass laws to defeat cancer and rallying communities worldwide to join the fight

 Please support my efforts by making a donation or by joining my Relay For Life team.
 Together, we have the power to make a difference!